 A small wooden palace in typical Kerala or Travancore architectural style with a central courtyard that sinks in and collects all the rainwater and a step well outside.
 The highlight of the palace was its numismatics collection.
-Collections of weights and measuring scales that were used to measure precious metal like Gold.
+Collections of weights and measuring scales that were used to measure precious metals like Gold.
 Tribal musical instruments and ritual masks.
 There is a section of wooden utensils as well, some of which were quite interesting.
-There is a documentation of all the forts and palaces in Kerala and some collectibles of the old era.
+There is documentation of all the forts and palaces in Kerala and some collectibles of the old era.

-Ponmudi – Pleasant hill station
+Ponmudi Hill Station – A pleasant hill station

 It was raining very heavily the day we visited, so we could not see any birds or butterflies that are supposedly found here in abundance.
 There is a KTDC hotel and restaurant just below the peak of the hill and this is the only place where you can get something to eat, provided you order it in advance.
-The scenery from here is beautiful.
+The landscape scenery here is beautiful.
 You see many mountains like the folds of a bundle of clothes.
 The day we were there, there were as many clouds so the interplay of clouds and hills had to be seen to believe.